peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

     public NamedAddress(String groupName, List<NamedAddress> mailboxes)
 ### getName
     public final String getName()
-Gets the display name for this email address (or the email address's value if the display name is absent).
+Gets the display name for this email address, or the email address's value if the display name is null.
+Returns an empty string if the address and display name are null.

+**Returns:**

+* The name for this email address.

+### getDisplayName
+    public final String getDisplayName()
+Gets the display name for this email address.
+Returns null if the display name is absent.

 **Returns:**